Belgian Shepherd Dog (Tervueren)

 Unique facts and fascinating details

-- They possess a 'double coat' that provides excellent insulation against harsh weather.
+- They possess a unique 'double coat' that provides excellent insulation in both cold and warm climates.

 Frequently Asked Questions